GeraldCNelson/biocharWaterConserveWebsite/techDetails.md

 rods.

 Source: Product Manual: CS650 and CS655 Water Content Reflectometers,
-Revision: 11/2021, Campbell Scientific, Inc..
-Available at the Campbell Scientific website - <https://www.campbellsci.com>.
+Revision: 11/2021, Campbell Scientific, Inc. Available at the Campbell Scientific website - <https://www.campbellsci.com>.

 ### Storing and transmitting the data to the base station